defenseunicorns/uds-bundle-software-factory-nutanix/README.md

 * ADMIN_CERT
 * ADMIN_KEY

+You can reference [this](uds-config/dev-cluster/uds-config.yaml) example config to see how to set these.
 ## High Level Steps
 You can follow the breadcrumbs starting at the [Makefile](Makefile) target `make all/dev-cluster`.
 This Makefile downloads configured versions of zarf and uds to the build directory, places the `uds-config.yaml` and `deploy-dubbd-values.yaml` in that build directory and performs the deploy command from there.
 Steps numbered below.
 Or follow along in the Makefile.